greenpeace/gp-intellectual-property-rights-tracking/gp-techlab-alisearchbot/src/README.md

 # You may have to alter the IAM if you can not gett the function to work
 gcloud functions add-iam-policy-binding <function name> --region=<region> --member=allUsers --role=roles/cloudfunctions.invoker

+# Requests-html library
+The AliExpress bot uses the requests-html library to deal with javascript websites.
+Running the render function the first time will install Chromium, an open source Chrome webdriver It searches tags on the webpage based on CSS selectors.